kryter/barnstorm/docs/test-setup.md

-# Writing Tests
+# Test Setup

 ## Towers

-To begin writing end to end tests using Barnstorm, start by creating `towers` each area or group of UI elements in the app.
+Start by creating a `tower` for an area of the app.
+A `tower` provides `instruments` that interact with a specific group of UI elements in the app.
 You'll configure an `instrument` to work with each UI element in the area.

-`Barnstorm` uses `towers` that contain a mapping of CSS selectors needed to access each UI element contained in a component.
+`Towers` contain a mapping of CSS selectors needed to access each UI element.
 The idea is that each area of the app should have a corresponding `tower` that exposes all the component's visual and interactive functionality to the tests.

-A tower contains one `instrument` per UI element to be tested in the app area.

 When specifying an `instrument`, you need to pass some basic information:

-* a unique id that anyone can use to reference the instrument later
+* a unique id that can be used to reference the instrument later
 * the type of instrument (use the appropriate instrument type for the associated UI element type)
 * a CSS selector and any other information needed to find the UI element (and any of its sub-elements, if it has sub elements)
 * the initial expected state of the UI element